anonymous-editor/BRMM/README.md

 ![image](https://github.com/anonymous-editor/BRMM/assets/74514726/5fbc4b7b-179e-4574-82fb-340ac1190fcf)

-This is BRMM, an unoficcial mod manager for Brick Rigs.
+This is BRMM, an unoficcial, 'plug and play' mod managing solution for Brick Rigs.
 It can:
 - Create a "Mods" folder if it does not exist.
 - Download zip files to that mods folder.
 - Rename the .zip files to work with BR.
 - Extract the .zip files.

+## How Does it Work?

+BRMM is made entirely in [b]Python 3.12[/b]